EU Licensed4.8/5

 What is metformin and how does it work?

-Metformin works through three main mechanisms:
+Metformin works in three main ways:

 1. Reducing hepatic glucose output